tranvansang/express-transformer/README.md

 - `recursiveHas`

 Typically, you only need to use the `transformer()` method in most of the cases.
-This method returns a transformations chain which is used to validate/transform input data.
+This method returns a transformation chain which is used to validate/transform input data.
-The transformations chain is also a connect-like middleware, and can be placed in the handler parameter in express (e.g. `app.use(chain)``).
+The transformation chain is also a connect-like middleware, and can be placed in the handler parameter in express (e.g. `app.use(chain)``).

-A transformation/validation can be appended to a transformations chain by calling `chain.<method>`.
+A transformation/validation can be appended to a transformation chain by calling `chain.<method>`.
-Basically, the library only defines two methods in a transformations chain, namely `.message()` and `.transform()`.
+Basically, the library only defines two methods in a transformation chain, namely `.message()` and `.transform()`.

 `addTransformerPlugin` is used to add custom methods as transformers/validators.
 Initially, the library adds various plugins for uses, in advance.
 Such as: `.isEmail`, `.exists`, `.defaultValue`, `.toInt`, ...
 Check the Plugins section below for more information.

-All methods from any transformations chain, including the methods defined by plugins and the default basic methods (`.message()`, `.transform()`), always return the chain itself.
+All methods from any transformation chain, including the methods defined by plugins and the default basic methods (`.message()`, `.transform()`), always return the chain itself.
 It is possible and recommended adding transformations to the chain by **chain**ing method calls.
 For example: `chain.exists().isEmail().transform(emailToUser).message('Email not found')`

 # API references

-## Create a transformations chain
+## Create a transformation chain
 `transformer: (path, transformerOptions) => chain`
 - Parameters:
     - `(required) path: string | string[]`: a *universal-path* formatted string or an array of *universal-path* formatted string.